 Julie is a headteacher of a city centre primary school and nursery in Brighton.
 Before becoming a teacher Julie was a full time mum returning to education after having her 2 children.
 One of her biggest achievements she feels was passing her Maths O Level first time at the age of 26.
 She came into teaching late after moving to Brighton with her family to attend Brighton University.
 Julie believes that creativity should be at the heart of the school curriculum and children’s talents encouraged and nurtured.
 Her favourite part of her job is hearing laughter and children enjoying their learning.
 Julie’s favourite word is ‘kindness’.

-Sunetta works at The Goodall Foundation, a Brighton based grant-giving charity.
-She started out as the Foundation’s Administration and Communications Coordinator and later become Charity Manager.
-Sunetta holds a degree from the University of Kent in English and American Literature with Creative Writing.
-She is an avid reader whose passions lie within literature and the arts.
+Sunetta is leading the Events and Partnerships at PLATF9RM—a co working and business community in Brighton and Hove.
+Previously she was Charity Manager for local grant-giving trust, The Goodall Foundation.
+She holds a degree in English and American Literature with Creative Writing from the University of Kent.
+Sunetta is an avid reader whose passions lie within literature and the arts.
 Sunetta deeply enjoys working on projects that allow young people to explore their creativity in order to realise their own potential.
 She currently lives in Brighton and is working on her first novel.
 Her favourite word is ‘Optimism’.

 Suhayla El-Bushra is a Shoreham based playwright and screenwriter.
 She has written for TV shows Hollyoaks and Ackley Bridge and is now developing her own projects with CBBC and Lime Pictures.
 She’s recently written two short films, Bush (Film4) and Gone (LAMDA).
 She was writer in residence at the National Theatre Studio from 2015-16, during which time her adaptation of Nikolai Erdman’s The Suicide was staged in the Lyttelton Theatre.
 Other stage work includes Pigeons (Royal Court 2013 and schools tour) Cuckoo (Unicorn Theatre, 2014) The Kilburn Passion (Tricycle, 2014) and Arabian Nights (Lyceum Theatre, Edinburgh, 2017).
 She is currently under commission from Out Of Joint, English Touring Theatre, The National Theatre and The Bridge Theatre.
 Her favourite word is ‘nebulous’.